laulin/sf2/README.md

 The data is encrypted with a first key (master data key) of 32 bits.
 This key is itself encrypted with a second key (master key) of 32 bits, resulting from the derivation of the password.
 This derivation uses a key derivation function (KDF, SHA256) with 32 bits of IV and 48000 iterations.

 This double stage approach allows the second part, which is the use of asymmetric RSA keys in SSH format.
 With the password, we obtain the "master key".
 The latter can then be encrypted with the public key and only decrypted with the private key.
 As many public keys as necessary can be added to the encrypted container.
+This double stage also permit to use a different key for private key used to signe the *auth* section of a container.

+The data used for authentication (section "auth") is signed using the elliptic curve ED25519.

 Access to a shared file is a complex task.
 It is necessary to lock the file in writing to avoid conflicts between users.
 We have used the flufl.lock library which solves this problem.
 It works locally but also via NFS.